mpaglia0/Iudas/README.md

 Minfication of CSS and JavaScripts is managed with the Webasset plugin, so this is a **REQUIRED** plugin.

 Minification with Webasset comes fully configured.
 For more information you can visit the [plugin repo](https://github.com/pelican-plugins/webassets) or the [webasset documentation](https://webassets.readthedocs.io/en/latest/index.html).

+(TODO - include Bootstrap SASS and JavaScript compile from source!)

 ### Other configuration parameters